 “Drawing out ideas” with Business and Industry

 I am very fortunate to be able to “picture ideas” with some of the most innovative and world class businesses and industries.
-My visual storytelling approach helps business and industry to draw out their ideas and visualise their goals.
-You can see how my graphic recording below also helps business and industry to put people in the picture using a range of visual storytelling approaches from ‘live’ graphic recording, creating infographic illustrations and drawn animations.
+My visual storytelling approach helps business and industry to draw out their ideas, visualise their goals and team vision.
+You can see how my graphic recording below also helps to put people in the picture, takes people on a journey and helps to see the BIG picture by using a range of visual storytelling approaches from ‘live’ graphic recording to creating infographics and illustrations to living wall murals!